mkadit/notes/lesson/basdat/DBMS.md

 ## Database Management System (DBMS)

-DBMS is a collection of programs designed to define, manipulate, retrieve, and manage data in a database.
+DBMS is a collection of programs designed to define, manipulate, retrieve, and manage data in a #[[Database]].
 With it a user can create, and maintain a database as the users wishes

 ### How it Works